Toronto Long-Term Disability (LTD) Lawyers

 Our Toronto personal injury lawyers also handle these types of claims:

-Verkhovets Law, Toronto long-term disability lawyers, have seen all the maneuvers LTD insurers use to avoid paying benefits.
+Over many years, we at Verkhovets Law have seen all the maneuvers and machinations LTD insurers use to avoid paying long-term disability benefits to personal injury victims or victims of illness.
 The main one is that time is on their side.
 So, they delay, delay, and delay some more.
-When they do finally agree to pay, most typically provide a monthly benefit at rates of 80%, 70%, or 66% of your net pre-disability income.
+When they do finally agree to pay long-term disability benefits, most typically provide a monthly benefit at rates of 80%, 70%, or 66% of your net pre-disability income.

 Meanwhile, most insurers demand you apply for CPP Disability (CPP-D) after the first two years of LTD payments.
 They can deduct that amount from the gross of your CPP-D monthly payment.
 If CPP-D is halted, LTD payments will increase back in full.